WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 The Bilateral Safety Corridor Coalition (BSCC)

-Prevent and intervene in the commercial and sexual exploitation of women and children while advocating for all exploited persons.
 The BSCC is an alliance of over 60 government and nonprofit agencies in the United States and Latin America that is convened in and along the U.S.-Mexico Border Region to combat slavery and human trafficking.
 Services: Advocacy for prostituted and trafficked girls and women.
 Assistance in providing a comprehensive, multifaceted network providing wrap-around services to women, men, and children who have been victimized by traffickers and held as slaves.
+Workshops provided for agencies offering services to victims of trafficking.